pydata/xarray/doc/user-guide/hierarchical-data.rst

     dt4 = xr.DataTree.from_dict({"A": None, "A/B": xr.Dataset({"foo": 1})})
     dt1.isomorphic(dt4)

-If the trees are not isomorphic a :py:class:`~TreeIsomorphismError` will be raised.
+If the trees are not isomorphic a :py:class:`~xarray.TreeIsomorphismError` will be raised.
 Notice that corresponding tree nodes do not need to have the same name or contain the same data in order to be considered isomorphic.

 Arithmetic Between Multiple Trees